jjiantong/Boyi/MM/README.md

 ## Usage
 We'd recommend you to compile and run the project in `MM_test\`, which implements `baseline` in `NDRange\`, through the following steps.
 After running successfully, you can replace the related code with other code in `NDRange\`, or `SWI\` , or `NDRange+Channel\` or `SWI+Channel\` to try whatever implementations you interested.

-Note: please make sure to build the OpenCL+FPGA environment before.
+**NOTE**: please make sure to build the OpenCL+FPGA environment before.
-See [Intel FPGA SDK for OpenCL Pro Edition: Getting Started Guide](https://www.intel.com/content/www/us/en/programmable/documentation/mwh1391807309901.html#mwh1391807297091 "Title") for more details.
+1. See [Intel FPGA SDK for OpenCL Pro Edition: Getting Started Guide](https://www.intel.com/content/www/us/en/programmable/documentation/mwh1391807309901.html#mwh1391807297091 "Title") for details of installing Intel OpenCL SDK.
+2. Refer to vendor's manual for detailed steps of installing FPGA board and driver.
+The step of installation can be different for different FPGA board and operating system.
+For Terasic DE5a-Net board, please refer to [DE5a-Net OpenCL Manual](http://download.terasic.com/downloads/cd-rom/de5a-net/linux_BSP/I2/DE5ANET_I2_OpenCL_16.1.pdf "Title")

 #### Compiling the OpenCL Kernel
 To compile the OpenCL kernel, run: